Transfer Student Admissions

 2021 Summer Semester

-April 2 - FAFSA and Admissions Deadline
+April 2 - FAFSA & Admissions Deadline

 May 10 - Summer Semester Classes Begin

-August 20 - Last Day of Summer Semester Classes
+August 30 - Fall Semester Classes Begin

 “The transfer process at Holy Apostles was wonderful.
 The staff and faculty made me feel welcome upon my first inquiry into the program.
 Pursuing an undergraduate degree online was important to me as it allowed flexibility in both my work and academic careers.
 Each online classroom feels like a community and the tuition is extremely affordable.
 Holy Apostles was the perfect choice for me as an undergraduate student, and is the perfect choice for me as a graduate student!”